tjryankeogh/phytophotoutils/README.md

 EXAMPLE USAGE
 -------------
-This package is meant to be used in an interactive environment - ideally Jupyter Notebook
+This package is meant to be used in an interactive environment - ideally JuPyTer Notebook

 ```python
 import phyto_photo_utils as ppu